Table of Contents

 The Americas: Contingent Suppliers and Neutrality

-The Western Hemisphere supplied enormous quantities of raw materials to the Allies while staying mostly out of direct combat.
-Copper from Chile and oil from Venezuela fueled industry and transport.
-The United States, with its vast domestic reserves of coal, iron, and oil, became the “arsenal of democracy.”
-By 1944, the US produced half of the world’s manufacturing output.
+The Western Hemisphere supplied enormous quantities of raw materials to the Allies while largely avoiding direct combat.
+Copper from Chile and oil from Venezuela fueled industry and transport, while the United States, with its vast domestic reserves of coal, iron, and oil, emerged as the “arsenal of democracy.”
+By 1944, the US alone produced approximately half of the world’s manufacturing output, underpinning Allied military success.

-Latin American countries like Bolivia provided tin (critical for soldering), while Mexico supplied petroleum after the 1938 expropriation.
-The Hemisphere Defense efforts ensured that these resources reached Allied factories despite German U-boat threats in the Atlantic.
+Latin American countries also contributed essential resources.
+Bolivia provided tin, critical for soldering and electronics, while Mexico became an important petroleum supplier after its 1938 nationalization of foreign oil companies.
+The Hemisphere Defense efforts ensured that these resources reached Allied factories despite German U-boat threats in the Atlantic Ocean, highlighting the global nature of wartime logistics and resource security.

 Impact on Warfare, Alliances, and Post-War Borders